Coronavirus (COVID-19) Info for Physicians

 What to Look For

-Clinicians considering testing of persons with possible COVID-19 should continue to work with their local and state health departments to coordinate testing through public health laboratories, or use COVID-19 diagnostic testing, authorized by the Food and Drug Administration under an Emergency Use Authorization (EUA) through clinical laboratories.
-Increasing testing capacity will allow clinicians to consider COVID-19 testing for a wider group of symptomatic patients.
+Clinicians considering diagnostic testing of people with possible COVID-19 should continue to work with their local and state health departments to coordinate testing through public health laboratories

 UDOH has updated guidance on testing criteria as of March 23.